Skip to content

 What to notice:

-• Sequential focus navigation within a focusgroup is respected.
-When entering the focusgroup, focus will always go to the first selected tab (with tabindex=0).
-The no-memory value prevents the focusgroup from remembering the last focused tab so that focus will always go to the selected tab on re-entry regardless of which element was focused last.
+• The focusgroup-entry-priority attribute on the selected tab determines which tab receives focus when entering the focusgroup.
+The no-memory value prevents the focusgroup from remembering the last focused tab so that focus will always go to the tab with focusgroup-entry-priority on re-entry regardless of which element was focused last.

 • If focus is moved via left arrow key to tab-1, then pressing the tab key moves focus to tabpanel-2 which is next in sequential focus navigation order (because the other role=tabpanels are hidden).